 The administration of the policy is the responsibility of the Chair of the Nursing Program or his/her delegate to administer with oversight of the Curriculum Committee.
-The clinical course faculty (NRS 231, 233, 391 and 421) are responsible for carrying out the policy.
+The clinical course faculty (NRS 391 and 421) are responsible for carrying out the policy.

-Applicability: Specific individuals or groups to which this applies Generic baccalaureate students who have successfully completed NRS 220, NRS 221, NRS 222, and NRS 223, and are enrolled in either NRS 231, 233, 391 or 421.
+Applicability: Specific individuals or groups to which this applies Generic baccalaureate students who have successfully completed NRS 220, NRS 221, NRS 222, and NRS 223, and are enrolled in either NRS 391 or 421.

 Peripheral IV: A venous catheter placed into a peripheral vein to administer medications or fluids.
-It excludes peripherally inserted central catheters (PICC) and IV catheters inserted into the external jugular vein.
+This would exclude peripherally inserted central catheters (PICC) and IV catheters inserted into the external jugular vein.

-Policy Text: Statement of the policy including an outline of the requirements and responsibilities to accomplish the purpose of the policy
+Policy Text: Statement of the policy including an outline of the requirements and responsibilities to accomplish the purpose of the policy Subject to change

-To be able to start an PIV on a patient in NRS 231, 233, 391 and/or 421 courses, student must be verified in NRS 223.
+To be able to start an PIV on a patient in NRS 391 or 421, students must complete the verification prior to any PIV attempt.
 For students to be eligible to attempt peripheral intravenous insertion in the clinical setting, they must have taken the following steps:

-- 1. Review of the procedure in designated medical-surgical, maternal child or pediatric reference book. - 2.
-Optional: Review of the procedure video "IV Starting an IV" (7 min 13 sec) from Saddleback College ALFA video resources: https://alfa.saddleback.edu/videos - 3.
-Complete ATI Testing Skills Module: IV Therapy.
+- 1. Review of the procedure in designated medical-surgical, maternal child or pediatric reference book. - Optional: Review of the procedure video "IV Starting an IV" (7 min 13 sec) from Saddleback College ALFA video resources: https://alfa.saddleback.edu/videos - 3.
+Complete ATI Testing Skills Module 3.0: IV Therapy and Peripheral Access.
+Complete the Pretest, the Lesson, including Practice Activities 1, 2, and 3, and complete the Post Test.
 Print out score and provide to instructor. - 4.
-Review the virtual IV tutorial on the Laerdal Haptic Virtual IV Simulator in the Simulation Lab - 5.
-Successfully insert two IV placements using the Laerdal Haptic Virtual IV Simulator (score $\ge 90\%$ ). - 6.
-After two successful virtual PIV insertions, practice on the IV arm simulator using catheter included in nursing kit. - 7.
-Create a video demonstrating that PIV insertion was done correctly and submit the video to the appropriate Clinical Faculty and the Clinical Instructor.
-The video will be stored in accordance with the Simulation Lab Student Recordings: Securement and Disposition policy. - 8.
-Complete a narrative note documentation of one of the two virtual PIV insertion procedures. - 9.
+Practice on the IV arm simulator or sleeve using provided supplies in lab to demonstrate the steps following the ATI Skills Module 3.0 Checklist: Intravenous Therapy: Initiating Peripheral IV Access. - 5.
+Complete a narrative note documentation of at least one of the practice demonstrations. - 6.
+Create a video demonstrating that PIV insertion was done correctly and submit the video to the appropriate Clinical Faculty and/or the Lab Instructor.
+The video should be recorded in one take/taping; modifying the video to piece together performance and cut or edit will not be accepted.
+The video should be submitted to the instructor within the Learning Management System (LMS; CI Learn).
+The video will be stored in accordance with the Simulation Lab Student Recordings: Securement and Disposition policy. - 7.
 Prior to PIV insertion, the student must review the policy and procedure for PIV insertion for the clinical facility.